AREA44/fancy-notes/README.md

 # Fancy Notes

-This is a site for collecting useful notes about anything you are finding
+This is a site for collecting useful notes about anything you are finding.

-## Local Development
+## Local development

 This application requires Node.js v18+.